 - The main challenges facing the collections sector now, and in the future

 - The main challenges facing the lending sector now, and in the future

 - How to help people to build financial resilience

 When you let debt stagnate, it becomes harder to collect.
 We look at maximising benefit and income for customers to deliver a real wholesale approach to achieve the best outcome for both the creditor and customer.

 We want to build the journey in such a way that people can get hold of tools and services to improve their outcome earlier in the cycle, potentially never becoming my customer in the collections department.
-That, for me, is why I’m excited to being really close to using Policy in Practice’s Benefit and Budgeting Calculator.
+That, for me, is why I’m excited to being really close to using Policy in Practice’s Better Off Calculator.